The Railway Children (1970 film): Merchandise

-Hornby Railways produced a 00 gauge train set of the train from the film.
+Hornby Railways produced a 00 gauge set of the train from the film.
 It had a London, Midland and Scottish Railway 0–6–0 tank shunting locomotive in GN&SR livery with Synchrosmoke, two period coaches, an oval of track and a station.

 Bachmann Branchline currently produces a 00 gauge train pack from the film, albeit a more accurate set.
 It includes a GWR 5700 Class locomotive in GN&SR's brown livery, two LMS Period I carriages in GN&SR's maroon and white livery, and a model of the Oakworth station building.

-In 2010, to coincide with the 40th anniversary, a book was brought out called The Making of the Railway Children by Jim Shipley – a former volunteer station master of Oakworth Station.
+In 2010, to coincide with the 40th anniversary, a book was published entitled The Making of the Railway Children by Jim Shipley, a former volunteer station master of Oakworth station.
 It detailed events that took place during filming and interviews from local people associated with it.
-In November 2012, a second updated version was printed with added information, in particular about Gary Warren, who disappeared in the mid-1970s after retiring from acting.
-He had been tracked down by a member of the official Catweazle fanclub and the author had permission to write a more updated version of what had happened to him.
+In November 2012, a second updated version was printed with added information, in particular about Gary Warren, who withdrew from the public eye in the mid-1970s, after retiring from acting.
+He had been tracked down by a member of the official Catweazle fan club and the author had permission to write a more updated version of what had happened to him.

 BBFC complaint

-In 2013, the British Board of Film Classification released a statement saying that they had received and evaluated a complaint about the film in that it encouraged children to trespass on the railway tracks.
+In 2013, the British Board of Film Classification (BBFC) released a statement saying that they had received and evaluated a complaint about the film in that it encouraged children to trespass on the railway tracks.
 The BBFC noted that the children did trespass on the line, but only to warn an approaching train of the danger of a landslide on the track ahead.
 They had, however, in an earlier scene walked along the track simply to get to the station.

 The BBFC also pointed out that the film was set in Edwardian times when access to railway lines was not under the same restrictions as modern times.